medy-khebibeche/iutvalence-projetS2-g17-photop/README.md

 This is the repository of the java project of group 17 : Photop'

+Photop' is a little Java software which can edit image.

-Mathie BERTHOLET - Médy KHEBIBECHE - Jean-Baptiste MERCIER - Bastien PLANEILLE - Corentin Vallier
+Mathie BERTHOLET - Médy KHEBIBECHE - Jean-Baptiste MERCIER - Bastien PLANEILLE - Corentin VALLIER